-We have recently invested heavily in a spacious and comfortable centre where our sixth form students can undertake private study, work in small groups, hold discussion forums related to areas of their study and use their tablets or computers to undertake research.
-Furnished in such a way that students can find a quiet and appropriate space for their particular need, the centre is well-regarded by sixth form students and is fast becoming a focal point of the Academy.
+We have a spacious and comfortable centre where our sixth form students can undertake private study, work in small groups, hold discussion forums related to areas of their study and use their tablets or computers to undertake research.
+Furnished in such a way that students can find a quiet and appropriate space for their particular need, the centre is well-regarded by sixth form students and is a focal point of the Academy.

-A brand new Learning Resource Centre was created this summer.
-It is a light, vibrant and welcoming space, with touch screen learning facilities and a 3D projector, boosting a large classroom learning area and modern conference facilities.
+We have a large Learning Resource Centre which is a light, vibrant and welcoming space, with touch screen learning facilities and a 3D projector, boosting a large classroom learning area and modern conference facilities.

 Our students’ safety is of paramount importance to us at Ormiston Sudbury Academy.
 All children, whatever their age, should be free from harm and danger; it is everyone’s responsibility to ensure that they are.
 Safeguarding means protecting children from harm and acting on concerns for a child’s safety and wellbeing.